aleksandregvrm/OMNO-integration-api/README.md

 ## ----

 ## ---- env
- We have five env vars in the app create them before running the app!!!
+ We have a few env vars in the app create them before running the app!!!
 ## ----

 ## ---- Folder structure